Hydroxy-OH/BrnoCompSpeed/README.md

 Dataset published with paper **SOCHOR Jakub et al. Comprehensive Data Set for Automatic Single Camera Visual Speed Measurement, IEEE T-ITS**

-The dataset can be downloaded from [our website](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/).
+The dataset can be downloaded from [the website](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/).
 BibTeX citation is also on [the site](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/).

 ## How to use the code

-1. Install **PYTHON2**, packages you might NOT have: `numpy, scipy, matplotlib, tabulate`
+1. Install **PYTHON3**, packages you might NOT have: `numpy, scipy, matplotlib, tabulate`
 1. Download the [dataset](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/) and place the results and dataset folders from the downloaded archive on the same level as the code folder (root of the repository).
   * TIP: to save disk space use following command to get and unpack the dataset (WARNING: it has ~200GB)
   * `curl https://medusa.fit.vutbr.cz/traffic/data/2016-ITS-BrnoCompSpeed-full.tar | tar xv`